projectatomic/atomic-site/source/blog/2015-01-16-atomic-hackfest-at-devconf-cz.html.md

 categories:
 - Blog
 ---
 Interested in Project Atomic?
 Looking to help make Fedora and CentOS Atomic Hosts even better?
-Join us for a half-day workshop at [DevConf.cz](http://devconf.cz/) in Brno on Saturday, 7 January 2015.
+Join us for a half-day workshop at [DevConf.cz](http://devconf.cz/) in Brno on Saturday, 7 February 2015.

 After lunch, we'll meet to work on the Atomic Host Definition, plans for Fedora and CentOS Atomic Host, and projects that are essential to Project Atomic.